linnstrand/my-react-notes/Hooks.md

 ### If you can't move a function inside the useEffect:

 1. You can try moving that function outside of your component.
-Then it's guaranteed not to referense props or state.
+Then it's guaranteed not to reference props or state.
-2. If the function is a pure computation and is safe to call while renderinf, call it outside the useEffect, and make useEffect dependaant on returned value.
+2. If the function is a pure computation and is safe to call while rendering, call it outside the useEffect, and make useEffect dependant on returned value.
 3. As a last resort, you can add a function to effect dependencies but wrap its definition into the useCallback Hook.
 As a last resort, you can add a function to effect dependencies but wrap its definition into the useCallback Hook.

 ### If a dependency changes too often

 - Don't reference the state value, reference the setValue.
-It's garanteed to be stable.
+It's guaranteed to be stable.
 - In more complex cases (such as if one state depends on another state), try moving the state update logic outside the effect with [the useReducer Hook](https://adamrackis.dev/state-and-use-reducer/).
 - As a last resort, use a ref to hold a mutable value.
-THis is risky as it might make components less prefictable.
+THis is risky as it might make components less predictable.

 ### Async and Promises